thenewdarling/CurseOfStrahd/Session Recaps/Session 30.md

 ## *Session beginning Day 26*

 - Within the Hall of Bones, [[Strahd]] throws a cloth over an object on the table.
-The light which blinded [[Magda]] to the contents in the room fade.
+The light which blinded [[Magda]] to the the room and its contents fades.
 - [[Arabelle]] attempts to touch the object, and has a vision of a feathered face, partly humanoid.
 She is forced back.
 - [[Jeremiah]] attempts to cast *Identify*, and with a nat 20 to maintain grip on the object -- he identifies it as the [[Holy Symbol of Ravenkind]].
 - Arabelle covers the symbol and takes it.